stealify/legacy-1-stealify-contains-bad-justjs-zerojs-stuff/README.md

 Stealify aims to solve the biggest Problems of the NodeJS Runtime the creator of it rayen dahl did a talk 10 things i regret about NodeJS. like beeing tied to npm, like gype and c bindings hell, security.
 Read the full story and how all this is addressed.

 The Documentation aims to be a Complet Software Development Guide for Coding Highperformance Applications and turn them into complet automated Autonomous Systems that take autark decissions for error handling and operations.

-## Why Graal?
-Its a Binary Compileable Polyglot Runtime that

 ## What is It for?
 - event-driven automation for auto-remediation, security responses, troubleshooting, deployments, and more.
 Includes rules engine, workflow, 2M+ integrations